Gyeonggi Academy of Foreign Languages: Gyeonggi Academy of Foreign Languages

 GAFL was approved as World IB School in 2011, and unlike other IB schools in Korea, it is the only IB school where students can graduate with both IB Diploma and a Korean High School Diploma.

 With the introduction of IBDP to the school, the major system also changed.
 The previously few students striving for foreign universities were promoted to a new major (international English), and the students striving for domestic universities were incorporated into local English courses.
 The IBDP is currently designed to address to the international English portion of the students.

 English-Chinese Department

-This is were English is the major language and Chinese is the minor language.
+This is where English is the major language and Chinese is the minor language.
 The symbolic colour of the English-Chinese department is blue.
-This is the Department were it constitutes the majority of the English department.
+This is the department were it constitutes the majority of the English department.
 Because of this factor, they have the slight advantage in determining the Korean High school GPA, which is relatively marked.